rspamd/rspamd.com/doc/modules/neural.md

 *This is a work-in-progress*.

-If `store_pool_only = true` is set in `train` options, instead of doing online learning, neural module will store training vectors in messagepack format & a profile digest in the task cache.
-These could then be stored to Clickhouse for example & used later.
+If you set `store_pool_only = true` in the `train` options, the neural module will store training vectors in MessagePack format and a profile digest in the task cache instead of performing online learning.
+These can then be saved to, for example, ClickHouse and used at a later time.

-The config snippet below demonstrates how to save these to Clickhouse:
+The configuration snippet below shows how to save these to ClickHouse:

 ~~~
 # local.d/clickhouse.conf